 9. Will a profit-maximising firm in a competitive market ever produce a positive level of output in the range where the marginal cost is falling?
 Give an explanation.

 No, this is not possible.
 In a perfectly competitive market, the marginal cost curve should keep rising.
 So, a profit-maximising firm cannot produce a positive level of output when the marginal cost is falling.
 For a positive level of output, the marginal cost should be rising.

 10. Will a profit-maximising firm in a competitive market produce a positive level of output in the short run if the market price is less than the minimum of AVC?

-A firm which has its objective of profit maximising under the condition of market price being less than the minimum AVC (average variable cost) will be unable to produce a level of output in the short run because when market price falls to the level of minimum AVC, it indicates that further production cannot be continued and in such a condition a firm is unable to operate.
+A firm which has its objective of profit maximising under the condition of the market price being less than the minimum AVC (average variable cost) will be unable to produce a level of output in the short run because when the market price falls to the level of minimum AVC, it indicates that further production cannot be continued and in such a condition a firm is unable to operate.